Searching for the best things to do in Bukittinggi, Sumatra?

 Note, the path can get slippery after rain, so climb up and down carefully.

-The second way is to take a Grab or taxi from Bukittinggi to the village.
-This will be costly, as it’s a long route around the canyon.
+The second way is to take a Grab from Bukittinggi.
+This will be costly, as cars and scooters must take the long way around the canyon.

-Once you arrive in Koto Gadang, take some time to wander around and admire the mosque or the scenery of the surrounding paddy fields.
+Once you arrive in Koto Gadang, take some time to wander around and admire the mosque or the surrounding paddy fields.

 7. Have lunch with a volcano view at Ampera Padang Hijau